simplycubed/terraform-google-cloud-run-cicd-updates/README.md

 ## Important

-- This module is designed to provision Cloud Run modules with Terraform and update the images via a CI/CD pipeline.
+- This module is designed to provision Cloud Run with Terraform and update the images using CI/CD pipelines.
-- For Terraform only deployments and updates it is recommended to use [simplycubed/terraform-google-cloud-run](https://github.com/simplycubed/terraform-google-cloud-run).
+- For Terraform-only managed deployments and updates please use [simplycubed/terraform-google-cloud-run](https://github.com/simplycubed/terraform-google-cloud-run) or the [source](https://github.com/garbetjie/terraform-google-cloud-run) project.

 ## Table of contents